Jump to section

 Manufacturing Example: Energy Monitoring with IoT

-Energy monitoring is one of the simplest forms of resource monitoring, and requires little hardware to get going.
+Energy monitoring is one of the simplest forms of resource monitoring and requires little hardware to get going.

 Energy monitoring can be implemented by partitioning a factory’s circuits to isolate the desired department or asset.
 Once the circuits have been divided, engineers can install energy meters to monitor how much energy a process consumes.
 Energy monitoring should track voltage, current, power factor, apparent power, active power, reactive power, and energy in KWpH.

 When using IoT for energy monitoring, meters communicate the data they collect directly to an analytics platform.
-This information is then displayed on real-time dashboards, giving an easy to understand visualization of energy consumption.
+This information is then displayed on real-time dashboards, giving an easy-to-understand visualization of energy consumption.
 With a system like Tulip, this data is stored in no code tables, where it can be easily accessed without writing complex SQL queries.

 Although there are many aspects of this information a manufacturer could use productively, one of the most useful is an accurate measure of Power Factor (power delivered by the utility provider divided by the power used).
 Low power factors are often caused by inductive load.
-Identifying 1.) low power factor, and 2.) sources of inductive load can highlight low hanging fruit for improvement.
+Identifying 1.) low power factor, and 2.) sources of inductive load can highlight low-hanging fruit for improvement.

 Here are some ways our engineers have seen energy monitoring used to create value.

-- Energy monitoring revealed a manufacturer’s compact fluorescent lights hurt power factor.
+- Energy monitoring revealed a manufacturer’s compact fluorescent lights hurt the power factor.
 CFLs were replaced by LEDs, reducing power consumption across the circuit.

 - The air conditioning units used during production did not operate with the same efficiency.
-Energy monitoring enabled engineers to identify the worst performing units for replacement.
+Energy monitoring enabled engineers to identify the worst-performing units for replacement.

-- When used in conjunction with ambient condition monitoring, engineers were able to identify a temperature that prevented machines consuming excess energy.
+- When used in conjunction with ambient condition monitoring, engineers were able to identify a temperature that prevented machines from consuming excess energy.

 Each of these incremental improvements can lead to significant savings in the aggregate.